Matrix-wise $\ell_0$-constrained Sparse Nonnegative Least Squares: Introduction

 \subsection{Sparsity and NNLS}

 The nonnegativity constraint is known to naturally produce sparse solutions, that is, solutions with few non-zero entries~\citep{foucart2014sparse}.
 Sparsity often improves the interpretability of the results by modelling data points as combinations of only a few components.
 For example, in hyperspectral unmixing, that is, the task of identifying materials in a hyperspectral image, sparsity means that a pixel contains only a few materials.
-Unfortunately, the sparsity of the solution to a NNLS problem is not guaranteed in general, whereas controlling it can be helpful in many applications.
-For this reason, numerous techniques have been developed to favor sparsity.